diptigandhi24/createWebpackEs6/README.md

 "webpack": "webpack -d --watch",

-8. After following above instruction your pacakge.json will look like this
+8.After following above instruction your pacakge.json will look like this

+`{

+"name": <"ProjectName">,

+"version": "1.0.0",

+"description": "",

+"main": "index.js",

+"scripts": {

-`{ "name": <"ProjectName">, "version": "1.0.0", "description": "", "main": "index.js", "scripts": { "start": "npm run webpack", "webpack": "webpack -d --watch", "test": "echo \"Error: no test specified\" && exit 1" }, "author": "", "license": "ISC", "devDependencies": { "webpack": "^4.35.0", "webpack-cli": "^3.3.5" } }`
+"start": "npm run webpack",

+"webpack": "webpack -d --watch",

+"test": "echo \"Error: no test specified\" && exit 1"

+},

+"author": "",

+"license": "ISC",

+"devDependencies": {

+"webpack": "^4.35.0",

+"webpack-cli": "^3.3.5"

+}

+}`

-9. You are done completely!!!
+9.You are done completely!!!

-10. you can create the index.html in the root folder and in the bundle.js from ./dist/bundle.js using script tag
+10.you can create the index.html in the root folder and in the bundle.js from ./dist/bundle.js using script tag

-11. your project structure will look something like this
+11.your project structure will look something like this

 - index.html